nrysk/cgrass/README.md

 ```

 ### 3. Now you can change the configuration file as you like

+- The color of the ground and grass can be specified in RGBA.
+- The color of the sun can be specified in RGB.

 ### 4. I am looking forward to your theme!